 Rock Climbing Walls -Please read carefully and completely

-Weatherford’s Outback wants your climbing experience to be most enjoyable, but there are certain RISK in climbing, and therefore particular legal requirements.
+Weatherford’s Outback wants your climbing experience to be most enjoyable, but there are certain risks in climbing, and therefore particular legal requirements.
 And there are rules specific to our climbing facility we strictly enforce without exception.
 After perusing this site, if you have further questions, please give us a call at 850-469-9922.

 The Outback is not a huge facility, but offers numerous laid out routes on 11 top ropes, on unique features, which include several overhangs and a chimney.
 The highest point is around 35 feet.
 There is a 55-foot overhang that is open at times to experienced climbers when we are not crowded.
 There is no lead climbing indoors, but we also have an outdoor CLIMBING TOWER that is available for lead climbing and to practice multi-pitch climbing to those that have successfully completed our course in lead climbing.

-Weatherford’s indoor rock climbing wall--known as Weatherford’s Outback!—first opened in 1992, and has was the 3rd built in the Southeast after the ones built in Birmingham, Alabama and Charlotte, North Carolina.
+Weatherford’s indoor rock climbing wall--known as Weatherford’s Outback!—first opened in 1992, and was the 3rd built in the Southeast after the ones built in Birmingham, Alabama and Charlotte, North Carolina.
 It was however, the first building in the world specifically designed and constructed for a climbing wall.
 Previous walls had been retrofitted into existing buildings, warehouses, churches, and even old train stations.

 Many of our climbers venture all over the United States, even to summit El Cap in Yosemite National Park, California.
 Some of our military clientele end up all around the world, climbing in exotic places!
 We consider ourselves more of a teaching facility than just your basic rock gym.